docsifyjs/awesome-docsify/README.md

 - [docsify-sign-off-sheet](https://github.com/dolanmiu/docsify-sign-off-sheet) - A Doscify plugin to add a review process to keep documentation up to date and relevant.
 - [docsify-mango-valine](https://github.com/mg0324/docsify-mango-valine) - A docsify plugin for support valine comments, expose config item.
 - [docsify-terminal-block](https://github.com/dolanmiu/docsify-terminal-block) - A docsify plugin to add pretty terminal code blocks 🖥️ to your docs.
 It has `Copy to Clipboard` functionality too.
+- [JS-Ninja](https://abpanic.github.io/Mastering-JavaScript/#/) - JavaScript course to start as begineer and upskill to clear staff/principal level interviews.

 ## Themes